What Is Approximate Estimate?

 A. Square Metre Or plinth Area Method:

-This estimation is done by selecting the price of 1 square meter area of a building.
-It is mainly adopted for calculating the cost of following buildings:
+This rough estimation is done by selecting the price of 1 square meter area of a building.
+It is mainly adopted for calculating the cost of the following buildings:

 - Office Buildings.